creativescala/creative-scala/book/src/pages/fractals/auxillary-parameter.md

 In this section we're going to learn how *auxillary parameters* allow us to write more complex programs.
 An auxiliary parameter is just an additional parameter to our method that allows us to pass extra information down the recursive call.

-For example, imagine creating the picture in @:fref(recursion:growing-boxes), which shows a line of boxes that grow in size as we move along the line.
+For example, imagine creating the picture below which shows a line of boxes that grow in size as we move along the line.

-@:figure{ img = "./src/pages/recursion/growing-boxes.pdf+svg", key = "#fig:recursion:growing-boxes", caption = "Boxes that grow in size with each recursion." }
+@:figure{ img = "growing-boxes.svg", key = "#fig:recursion:growing-boxes", caption = "Boxes that grow in size with each recursion." }

 How can we create this image?